Sigmmma/c20/src/content/h1/tools/h1a-ek/readme.md

   * UI elements have been upgraded to look more modern, with wider inputs.
   * *Expert mode*, *Show tag block sizes*, and *Copy tag name* options.
   * A zoom level feature has been added to the bitmap viewer.
 The alpha channel drop-down label has also been corrected.
+* Fields which reference a block element by index, shown as a drop-down, now update their appearance in real time as the referenced block is edited.
+For example, when a referenced element is deleted the field will immediately show "BAD INDEX: #".
+When the name of a referenced block element is changed, the label in the drop-down is updated in real time too.
 * Some unused UI options have been removed.
 * When tags are loaded for editing, tag references with an unknown [group ID][tags#group-ids] are now clamped to NONE.
 This fixes cases like the leftover [weapon_collection][tags#unused-tags] reference in the Bloodgulch scenario from causing downstream problems.
 * _Save as_ now makes copies of read-only tags editable without having to reopen the tag.